 2. Healthier Indoor Air

-Media air filters may be effective at grabbing dust, pollen, dander and other large particles, but only the highest-rated HEPA filters can catch minuscule bacteria and viruses.
+Media air filters can catch minuscule bacteria and viruses.
 UV lights reduce the amount of microorganisms in the air without reducing airflow.

 3. Improved Efficiency